 Naveen Yalamanchi, M.D. has served as one of our directors since January 2018.
 Dr. Yalamanchi joined Private Rocket as a director in July 2015.
 Dr. Yalamanchi has over 15 years of healthcare investment and research experience.
-Since 2015, Dr. Yalamanchi has served as Partner and Portfolio Manager at RTW, a healthcare-centered investment firm.
+Since 2015, Dr. Yalamanchi has served as Partner and Portfolio Manager at RTW.
 Prior to RTW, Dr. Yalamanchi was Vice-President and co-portfolio manager at Calamos Arista Partners, a subsidiary of Calamos Investments, a position he held from 2012 to 2015.
 Prior to joining Calamos Arista Partners, Dr. Yalamanchi held various healthcare investment roles at Millennium Management and Davidson Kempner Capital Management.
 Dr. Yalamanchi holds a B.S. in Biology from MIT and an M.D. from Stanford University.
 He completed his surgery internship at UCLA Medical Center.
-Dr. Yalamanchi has previously served on the board of directors of Health Sciences Acquisitions Corporation, and currently serves on the board of directors of Health Sciences Acquisitions Corporation 2.
+Dr. Yalamanchi has previously served on the board of directors of Health Sciences Acquisitions Corporation and Health Sciences Acquisitions Corporation 2.
 We believe that Dr. Yalamanchi is qualified to serve on our Board due to his service prior to the closing of the Reverse Merger as a member of the Board of Directors of Private Rocket and his years of experience in, and extensive knowledge of, the healthcare industry.